orfeybg/snmp-olt/README.md

 # snmp-olt
-Php file to get snmp onu status.
+Php status monitor for onu.

 Work on BDCOM olt p3310

+Add in 01-2019 new features.
+* search box
+* uptime onu